LostSaf/LOL---Winning-Analysis/README.md

 # League of Learning: Using Machine Learning to Predict Victory

 ### Goal
-Determine if numeric gold values can be used to determine which team won.
+Determine if numeric gold values can be used to determine which team won each match of *League of Legends*.

 ### Dataset
 [LOL Diamond Ranked Games](https://www.kaggle.com/datasets/bobbyscience/league-of-legends-diamond-ranked-games-10-min)